skip to Main Content

 Willie Frank III (he/him)

 Willie Frank III is a Nisqually Tribal member who was elected to the Tribal Council at the age of 27, one of the youngest ever members.
-Today, he serves as chairman, as well as a member of CELP’s board.
+Today, he is a former chairman of the Nisqually Tribe and serves as a member of CELP’s board.

 Adriana Maestas (she/her)